 That same WikiHow article said that, if the Registry Key Method did not work for me, I could proceed with another approach that might.
 This method started where the previous one left off.
-If the oobe/msoobe /a command didn’t give me “Windows is already activated,” then it would presumably give me the usual activation options: activate over the Internet now, activated by telephone now, or remind me to activate every few days.
+If the oobe/msoobe /a command didn’t give me “Windows is already activated,” then it would presumably give me the usual activation options: activate over the Internet now, activate by telephone now, or remind me to activate every few days.

 The advice here was to choose “Yes, I want to telephone a customer service representative to activate Windows.”
 Next, apparently there would be an option to Change Product Key.
 At that point, the user would enter this product key: THMPV 77D6F 94376 8HGKG VRDRQ.
 A search indicated that a lot of people were familiar with that key as an alternative for activating Windows XP.
 After entering that key, WikiHow said the user should click the Update button and then select Remind Me Later.
 Then restart the computer and go to Start > Run > %system.
 I had no idea how that sequence worked, and I did not test it, but that was the end of the WikiHow advice.

 I did not explore further, except that I did develop a search to help me find methods other than those described above.
 It tentatively appeared that there might be a number of alternate activation methods.